Overview

 - descriptors that specify the performance corresponding to each level, to allow assessors to interpret which level has been met.

-One useful design strategy is to take a generic assessment rubric (for example, Orrell, 2003) that matches well with the assessment task objectives, discipline, level and other contextual setting, and adapt it for your own use, rewriting the attribute descriptions to reflect the course context, aims and learning outcomes, and to apply to the specific assessment task.
+One useful design strategy is to take a generic assessment rubric that matches well with the assessment task objectives, discipline, level and other contextual setting, and adapt it for your own use, rewriting the attribute descriptions to reflect the course context, aims and learning outcomes, and to apply it to the specific assessment task.

 Assess with rubrics